idin/grandprix/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Conditional Freedom License (CFL-1.0) - see the LICENSE file for details.
+This license includes specific restrictions on who can use, modify, or distribute this software.

 ## Author